-The words “were cut” have the idea to pierce, stab.
+The words “were cut” have the idea of piercing, stabbing.
 As Jews came to grips with Peter’s message, they were suddenly struck with the conviction that they had crucified the Messiah.
-They came to the shocking realization that they had been complicit in the Messiah for which they longed.
+They came to the shocking realization that they had been complicit in the rejection of the Messiah for whom they had longed.

 and said to Peter and the rest of the apostles,

-The listeners to Peter’s sermon addressed him and the other eleven apostles also.
+The listeners of Peter’s sermon addressed him and the other 11 apostles also.

 “Men and brethren, what shall we do?”